kattcrazy/taskbar-cat/README.md

 <a href="https://kattcrazy.nz/taskbar-cat/" style="display: inline-block; padding: 10px 20px; background-color:#8360F8; color: white; text-decoration: none; border-radius: 5px; font-weight: bold; transition: background-color 0.3s;">Download the .exe<a>

 Microsoft Defender will  warn you when you try to install it, and say that it is unsafe.
 This is because I haven't gotten a signed certificate for it yet.
-I assure you,it's safe!
+I assure you, it's safe!
 If you still have doubts, you can take a look a the source code!

 ## Images